Ibrahim Zadran

 Ibrahim Zadran (ابراهیم ځدراڼ; born 12 December 2001) is an Afghan cricketer.
 He made his Test match debut for the Afghanistan cricket team in September 2019.
+He is the current vice-captain of Afghanistan Cricket Team in T20I cricket.

 Domestic career

 He made his List A debut for Mis Ainak Region in the 2017 Ghazi Amanullah Khan Regional One Day Tournament on 11 August 2017.
 He made his Twenty20 debut for Mis Ainak Knights in the 2017 Shpageeza Cricket League on 12 September 2017.

 In September 2018, he was named in Nangarhar's squad in the first edition of the Afghanistan Premier League tournament.

 In 2021, Ibrahim played for Boyne Hill in Berkshire.
 He played as an opener and scored 479 runs in 15 matches.